 If you enjoy boarding, this is most definitely something that will take away a ton of your time.
 It has a certain feeling that require time to master and has all the moves that boarders love, in HD.
 I enjoyed playing as my avatar the most out of anything seeing if crash, actually it was a favorite part just seeing various boarders smash into things.
 If you are casual or not sure about the whole skateboarding aspect of gaming stay away though, it may not be entirely something you enjoy and could create much frustration.

-Review Done on Tony Hawk's Pro Skater HD for Xbox 360
+Tony Hawk's Pro Skater HD for Xbox 360